We Advocate For The Rights Of

 Dedicated to advocating for the dignity, rights, and inclusion of migrants and refugees across Southern Africa, SAMIN collaborates with civil society organizations to amplify the voices of the vulnerable, promote evidence-based policies, and foster resilient, inclusive communities amidst ongoing challenges and crises.

-Samin Participation in SADC Meetings
+SAMIN Participation in SADC Meetings

 SAMIN, in collaboration with Citizen Alliance (CA) and the Timvereni Youth Campaign, organized a side Youth Event around the SADC Heads of State and Governments Summit held in Lilongwe from 9-19 August 2021.